Skip to main content

 Quick Run from the Contents sidebar

-The Contents sidebar with a blueprint expanded — inputs are shown with a not set dropdown control, outputs show their current value
+The Contents sidebar with a blueprint expanded — each input has a control for setting its value, and the outputs show their current values after a run

 1. Open the Contents sidebar on the left of the editor.